ob1lan/FindingsManager/README.md

 # FindingsManager
 Currently in DRAFT
 # TO DO
+- Report on overdue findings => report on dashboard widget click
+- Settings: policies in setting to calculate due date by computing the creation date (reflect on the pre-save query)
 - Refactor OTP and forgot password to match the login card style
+- Add a feature to mention the fixed date (if any) in the finding details, based on the status (Remediated) or manually
+- From the above, get a trend graph of findings fixed on time vs overdue + how long it took to fix
+- Ensure Dashboard page responsiveness
+- Add a feature/action to share/send a finding to another user (summary in email), button on the finding details modal
+- Add a feature to securely attach files to findings (pictures, PDF, etc.)
 - Ensure the Admin - SMTP Setttings page is showing the same as the others Admin menu pages
 - Consider refactoring and use JWT to authenticate users (instead of sessions)
 - Handle environment variables to configure ports, hostname, etc...